This page contains information about the district's speed limits and the process that is followed to change them.

 Setting speed limits

-We have the responsibility to set speed limit restrictions on local roads but we do not have the powers to choose the speed limit itself.
+We have the responsibility to set speed limit restrictions on local roads, but we have to follow a range of national guidelines and rules in setting these speed limits.

-Speed limits are set according to national policy and in consultation with Land Transport NZ (LTNZ), the Police, the Automobile Association (AA) and other related parties.
+Speed limits are set according to national policy and in consultation with NZ Transport Agency (NZTA), the Police, the Automobile Association (AA) and other related parties.

 The objective of the Rule is to promote national uniformity in speed limits across the country and balance the needs of road users to travel on New Zealand roads at reasonable and appropriate speeds.